eslint/rfcs/designs/2023-rule-options-defaults/README.md

 ## Drawbacks

 - This increases both conceptual and implementation complexity around rule options
-- As a breaking change, this may break user rules - especially private rules we don't have visibility to
+- As a future breaking change, this may break user rules - especially private rules we don't have visibility to

 ## Backwards Compatibility Analysis

+The new `useRecursiveOptionDefaults` option being opt-in means this would not be a breaking change in the current version of ESLint.
+This RFC's intent is for that option to gradually be removed over time:

+1. ESLint v8: opt-in (default to `false`)
+2. ESLint v9: opt-out (default to `true`)
+3. ESLint v10: remove both `useRecursiveOptionDefaults` and `context.optionsRaw`

+Changing `useRecursiveOptionDefaults` to opt-out would be a breaking change as it impacts what values are passed to the `create` method of rules.
-Options will recursively default to `{}` based on schemas even if the schema has no `default` properties That breaking change will impact rules which rely on the exact length or existing of properties in `context.options`.
+That breaking change will impact rules which rely on the exact length or existing of properties in `context.options`.
 Rules that wish to preserve the legacy options behavior can switch to referring to the new `context.optionsRaw` property.